awslabs/aws-proof-build-assistant/doc/index.md

 ## Motivation
-Although `aquifer` is capable of generating valuable `Makefile`s for any source file of a code base, it's main use case is in the context of running CBMC proofs.
+Although `arpa` is capable of generating valuable `Makefile`s for any source file of a code base, it's main use case is in the context of running CBMC proofs.
 Generally speaking, running a CBMC proof requires users to create a *harness* (a `c` source file containing the CBMC call) and a corresponding *Makefile*.
-This `Makefile` should contain all the required build information and should include a `Makefile.common` that contains all the `make` rules. `aquifer` is useful in this context as it generates a `Makefile.aquifer` that contains all the build information (excluding customizations) that can be included directly in a custom `Makefile`.
+This `Makefile` should contain all the required build information and should include a `Makefile.common` that contains all the `make` rules. `arpa` is useful in this context as it generates a `Makefile.arpa` that contains all the build information (excluding customizations) that can be included directly in a custom `Makefile`.

-`aquifer` would be ideal for code bases that already contain CBMC proofs.
-In this context, `aquifer` would be integrated as a submodule inside these code bases and would simplify the development of additional CBMC proofs.
-Currently, we can envision `aquifer` to be integrated in the following five AWS projects:
+`arpa` would be ideal for code bases that already contain CBMC proofs.
+In this context, `arpa` would be integrated as a submodule inside these code bases and would simplify the development of additional CBMC proofs.
+Currently, we can envision `arpa` to be integrated in the following five AWS projects:

 * [AWS C Common](https://github.com/awslabs/aws-c-common/)
 * [AWS Encryption sdk](https://github.com/aws/aws-encryption-sdk-c)